thijsfranck/courageous-comets/docs/contributor-guide/architecture-design.md

 ### Storage

-The bot uses Redis as a caching layer to store the results of the analysis.
-Redis is a fast and efficient key-value store that supports the data structures needed to enable the application logic.
+The bot uses Redis as a database layer to store the results of the analysis.
+Redis is a fast and efficient key-value store that offers search and query features needed to enable the application logic.

 ## Data Model